janismdhanbad/kin_detection_kaggle/train_version_files/Readme.md

+These are the experiment files for the Kaggle competition ....
+The basic strategy was using a Siamesse network based architecture.
+The extracted features were then passed through another neural net to give either a sigmoid layer kind of output or a contrastive loss output.
+It was observed that the one having sigmoid output performed better.
+Also, by taking pretrained models on faces, a great boost in accuracy was observed even with small image size.

 train0:
 Used normal Resnet with contrastive loss.
 The network architecture and style was derived from keras website.
 This performed very badly.
 The accuracy metric remained arounf 50 percent for a couple of epochs.
 I tried different learning rate with different optimizers but in vain.
 The data generator used here is my own.
 Might be some problem with it.
 Need to check it again.